praetorian-inc/gokart/README.md

 the answer is yes.
 By leveraging source-to-sink tracing and SSA, GoKart is capable of tracking variable taint between variable assignments, significantly improving the accuracy of findings.
 Our focus is on usability: pragmatically, that means we have optimized our approaches to reduce false alarms.

+For more information, please read [our blog post](https://www.praetorian.com/blog/introducing-gokart/).

 ## Install